 - The underwire sits flat against the chest.

-- Your breasts should be completely secure with the underwire.
+- Your breasts should be completely secure within the underwire.

 - The cups fit with no spilling out or sitting away from your breasts.